 Even during normal times, it can be challenging to manage occupational therapy within a healthcare facility, to say the least.
-Effectively deploying this essential component of healthcare everywhere it’s needed — from rehab facilities to home health virtual visits to, increasingly during Covid-19, hospital ICU units — is enough to keep OT leaders and managers with their hands full.
+Effectively deploying this essential component of healthcare everywhere it’s needed, from rehab facilities to hospital ICU units is enough to keep occupational therapy leadership’s hands full.

 During a global pandemic that’s brought huge transformations to care delivery in general, it’s even more of a challenge.
 Yet with recent mandates to expand the practice scope and insurance coverage of occupational therapy, there are also opportunities to make the benefits of OT more readily available to patients.
 (The CMS has recently expanded coverage of OT delivered via telehealth and home health.)

-Amid these changes, how can OT leaders best prepare the delivery of occupational therapy within their facilities during the months and years ahead?
-And how can we make sure that the OTs and OTAs who deliver these essential services are kept happy, healthy and effective in their work?
+Amid these changes, how can leadership in occupational therapy best prepare the delivery of occupational therapy within their facilities during the months and years ahead?
+Additionally, how can we make sure that the OTs and OTAs who deliver these essential services are kept happy, healthy and effective in their work?

 As part of Occupational Therapy Month 2021, we’re taking a moment to explore some of the solutions to these questions.
-At CareerStaff Unlimited, we’ve been in the business of the recruitment of occupational therapists for decades, along with a range of other allied and nursing professionals, and we’re happy to share that direct experience with the nation’s healthcare managers and OT leaders.
+At CareerStaff Unlimited, we’ve been in the business of the recruitment of occupational therapists for decades.
+Along with a range of other allied and nursing professionals, we’re happy to share that direct experience with the nation’s healthcare managers and OT leaders.